learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-6. STRETCH: Which is the difference between a div and a span?
+6. STRETCH: Which is the difference between a div tag and a span tag?

 Your answer: